FrankBeatrice/portfolio/README.md

 This Portfolio was made to show cases skills & feature links to new\exsiting app development

-The Schema \ design of this site maybe be used and editied for another purpose
+The Schema & design of this site maybe be used and editied for another purpose

-Note to developers: All content in Portfolio belongs to Frank Beatrice as well as the rights to the code
+<h10>Note to developers: All content in Portfolio belongs to Frank Beatrice as well as the rights to the code</h10>